vitejs/vite/docs/guide/api-plugin.md

 ## Conventions

-If the plugin doesn't use Vite specific hooks and can be implemented as a [Compatible Rollup Plugin](#rollup-plugin-compatibility), then it is recommended to use the [Rollup Plugin naming conventions](https://rollupjs.org/guide/en/#conventions) (except for virtual modules naming, see note below).
+If the plugin doesn't use Vite specific hooks and can be implemented as a [Compatible Rollup Plugin](#rollup-plugin-compatibility), then it is recommended to use the [Rollup Plugin naming conventions](https://rollupjs.org/guide/en/#conventions).

 - Rollup Plugins should have a clear name with `rollup-plugin-` prefix.
 - Include `rollup-plugin` and `vite-plugin` keywords in package.json.